sbseltzer/VersionMacros/README.md

 I've tested this in UE versions 4.12 to 5.x, but it should work in lower versions as well.

+Support Notes:
+- UE 4.14 and lower have some problems with wrapping entire `UCLASS` declarations in `#if 0` / `#if 1` preprocessor blocks.
-UE 4.8 and lower do not bundle a Python executable, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.
+- UE 4.8 and lower do not bundle a Python executable, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.

-I'm unable to test UE 4.9 and lower since I was unable to install Visual Studio 2013 on my system for some reason.
+Test Notes:

-I'm unable to test UE 4.10 and 4.11 since I was unable to find a Visual Studio 2015 installer that doesn't include Update 3 (which breaks builds on those versions of UE).
+- I'm unable to test UE 4.10 and 4.11 until I can find a Visual Studio 2015 installer that doesn't include Update 3, which breaks builds on those versions of UE.
+- I'm unable to test UE 4.9 and lower.
+I was unable to install Visual Studio 2013 on my system due to an unspecified conflict.

 Please file an issue if you run into a version of Unreal where this doesn't work.